Lucky for Some

 A lady at the store comments ‘there is no such thing as luck’.

 My answer to the ‘luck’ conundrum is:

 ‘There is no such thing as ghosts, but we know what they are’.

-‘If one is going through a period of bad-fortune, then it is possible the unfortunate will also be unhappy’.
+‘If one is going through a period of unhappiness it is possible to ‘be fortunate’.

 ‘If only there could be a little luck in my life’.